Contributed by Jonathan Binns of Aeroprobe

 Plotting a Way to Better Flow Quality

-The results indicated that Manifold 3 was the most effective at producing a more consistent static pressure (Ps) across the outlet plane (Z0 plots), while also producing in-plane vortical flows to enhance mixing.
+The results indicated that Manifold 3 was the most effective at producing a more consistent static pressure (Ps) across the outlet plane (Z0 plots).
+It also producing in-plane vortical flows to enhance mixing.
 “It also showed to our customer that the Aeroprobes could be used to generate good data in their application,” adds Zeiger.
 “As a direct result of this demonstration, the customer decided to purchase a system to investigate further the capability of the Aeroprobes as a flow diagnostic tool.”

-Zeiger believes that Tecplot is an essential tool for the company to employ when demonstrating the capabilities of its high-tech probes to prospective customers.
-“The idea is that we can show that the probe is generating quality data, and we can use Tecplot to generate very nice plots that give the customer an indication of what they can expect to achieve by using the probe,” says Zeiger.
-“In some cases, our customers are using the probe experiments to compare with CFD data, and Tecplot facilitates the comparison.”
+Zeiger believes that Tecplot Focus is an essential tool for the company to employ when demonstrating the capabilities of its high-tech probes to prospective customers.
+“The idea is that we can show that the probe is generating quality data, and we can use Tecplot Focus to generate very nice plots that give the customer an indication of what they can expect to achieve by using the probe,” says Zeiger.
+“In some cases, our customers are using the probe experiments to compare with CFD data, and Tecplot Focus facilitates the comparison.”

 Tecplot Focus is also used at the company to visualize some of its internal data sets, which are used to determine if a probe/system is working properly, or in some cases to benchmark the probe data.